What's an Ice Dam and What You Should Do If You Have OneFri Jan 05, 2018

 For experienced DIYers: If you're able to easily and safely reach your roof, you can take these steps to help remove the ice dam:

 - Pull the snow behind the ice dam down off the roof using an aluminum roof rake, ideally removing 3-4 feet of snow behind the ice.

 - Next, apply calcium chloride as a throwable melting product.
 Note that this chemical can damage plants if exposed to in large amounts.
 There are also environmentally friendly heating cables made specifically for the melting needed along your roof line.

 - Be patient!
 Avoid using any sharp, hard metal tools or chipping away at the ice.
 It may seem like a faster solution, but it's bound to damage your roofing, soffit and parts of your gutter system.

 - It may take some time, but once you are able to see your gutters, make sure they are free of debris and able to carry melting precipitation down your gutter spouts and away from your home's foundation.

 We hope you don't experience ice dams this winter, but if you do, remember it's important to address it quickly.
-And if you have a claim, give us call or visit us online to start the process- we're here to help get your home repaired and protected from the next big snow.
+And if you have a claim, give us call!
+We're here to help get your home repaired and protected for the next big snow.